christophihl/startupengineer/content/_repos/dat_sci_2/07_ml_sup_I.md

   <div id="clear"></div>
 </div>

+***
 ### 2. Preprocessing

 Now we have learned how to specify and train models with different engines using the `parsnip` package.
-In this stepp, we’ll explore another tidymodels package, `recipes`, which is designed to help you preprocess your data __before__ training your model.
+In this step, we’ll explore another tidymodels package, `recipes`, which is designed to help you preprocess your data __before__ training your model.
 Recipes are built as a series of preprocessing steps, such as:

  * converting qualitative predictors to indicator variables (also known as dummy variables),
  * transforming data to be on a different scale (e.g., taking the logarithm of a variable),